gideon-ai/gideon/How-can-I-contribute.md

 Gideon needs sample conversations to get trained.
 If you are a Product Manager or a Data Scientist who wishes to build an AI Product from scratch, think of how the conversation with Gideon might end up.

 - 💞️ Non-coders can contribute by adding 'conversations' you wish to have with Gideon surrounding building AI products.
 You can add your own dream conversation with Gideon to this [file](conversations-with-gideon.md)
+- Here is a [video](https://youtu.be/0lkmsBwlpeQ) that explains how you can contribute to the conversations

 ### Contribute Coding Patterns